Breath and meditation journey

 With over 30 years of yoga under her belt and 11+ years of teaching, Leonie knows it’s important to keep it real.
-There’s no lightworkers, healers or gurus here.
-Just practical common sense (as much as you can have at 6.30 am) and a gentle approach to working with minds and bodies.
+There’s no light-workers, healers or gurus here.
+Just practical common sense (as much as you can have at 6.30 am) and an intelligent approach to working with minds and bodies.

 How does it work?

 - Purchase your pass and a Zoom link and passcode will be sent to you by the booking system for the sessions

 - Each day you’ll receive a recording of the practice in case you’d like to redo the session or share with a friend